jwaugh/VelocityOpticalFiber/Roadmap.md

          - Equipment to trench both grass/gravel AND concrete
             - Find rental costs for this from DOSS Enterprises, possibly (according to Chae)

+#####Revenue bonds
+	- would be a great route to go although it probably lowers the chances of investors?

 ####v0.0.0.5 - PITCHING TO WESTON CITY COUNCIL
 - Expected September 2016
 - Present a draft of the possible fiber statute